The Fallen Leaves: Formation of the band and changing line-ups

-In 2008, ex-Aardvarks drummer, Ian O'Sullivan joined the group.
-A year later, when Gareth Evans left, he recruited Matthew Karas, with whom he had played in The Hungry Dog Brand.
-In 2012, shortly before Cherry Red Records released an anthology of The Aardvarks back-catalogue, O'Sullivan left the group, at which point they recruited Band of Holy Joy drummer, William Lewington.
-Brett Buddy Ascott took over on drums in 2016.

 2006-present

 In 2006, the "Trouble" EP was released as a four-track CD and a 7-inch single on the band's own Parliament Records.

 Swiss eccentric Daniel Strittmatter, former drummer for Mike Scott, Ian McNabb, The High Llamas and Koala, began drumming for the band around this time.
 This line-up of the band recorded seven tracks in a session at Gizzard Studio in Bow.